Honoring Dick Davenport

 In September 2016, Dick suddenly felt tired.
 “I knew something was wrong.
 They found a rare tumor in my abdomen.
 I went on meds that shrunk it pretty good.
 I came back and took up Monday mornings at the shelter again, and about 17 months later, the meds quit working.”

 Dick passed away on Valentine's day.
-Earlier this winter, HSNEI renamed the pathway from the dog kennels to the outdoor play yard "Dick Davenport Lane," to honor Dick's support and the countless times he walked that trail with dog and human friends.
+In Winter of 2019, HSNEI renamed the pathway from the dog kennels to the outdoor play yard "Dick Davenport Lane," to honor Dick's support and the countless times he walked that trail with dog and human friends.
 It's only a few yards of concrete, but every step we take, we walk in the wake of his giant gentle spirit.

-We interviewed Dick in that play yard recently.
-Watch the videos to take in some classic Dick Davenport wisdom and warmth.
+Watch the videos to take in some classic Dick Davenport wisdom and warmth--straight from HSNEI's Dog play yard